PirateNetwork/pirate/doc/security-warnings.md

-You should use full-disk encryption (or encryption of your home directory) to protect your wallet at rest, and should assume (even unprivileged) users who are runnng on your OS can read your wallet.dat file.
+You should use full-disk encryption (or encryption of your home directory) to protect your wallet at rest, and should assume (even unprivileged) users who are runnng on your OS can read your wallet.zero file.

 Side-Channel Attacks
 --------------------